Magical place!

 Roc de Cambes 2011 92p

-Tasted seven times - last time in March 2014.
+I tasted it seven times, the last time in March 2014.
 Consistent notes.
-Extremely aromatic, black cherries everywhere, grilled flavors, perfect balance, mineral, sappy, persistent, and meaty aftertaste.
+It was extremely aromatic, with black cherries everywhere, grilled flavors, perfect balance, and a mineral, sappy, persistent, and meaty aftertaste.
 Impressive effort.

 Roc de Cambes 2010 94p